cbonoz/scaling23/README.md

 zklinks
 ---

-zklinks is a link tracking platform that leverages zero knowledge proofs to provide users with a more secure and private way to refer friends and earn rewards.
+zklinks is a link tracking platform that leverages zero knowledge proofs to provide users with a more secure and private way to track click referrals and earn rewards.

 Built for the Scaling Ethereum 2023 hackathon.